HsienChing/HsienChing.github.io/_posts/2025-05-01-I-Am-Just-Lucky.md

 Ha!

-It seems that people will choose what they think is the truth!
+It seems that people will choose what they think is the "truth!"

 Later, this kind of thing kept happening in my life!

-I'm too lazy to explain too much!
+I'm too hard to explain in detail!

-In short, I am just lucky!
+Perhaps, I am just lucky!

 No matter what the truth is!